jasperdg/bsc-seedify-pm/integrations/evm-hardhat/README.md

 > [!CAUTION]
 > You must provide a valid EVM private key in your .env file to deploy and interact with contracts.
 Never share or commit your private key.
 Use a dedicated testing account with minimal funds.

+Alternatively, this project also supports `dotenvx` for environment variable management with built-in secret encryption.
+See the [dotenvx documentation](https://dotenvx.com) for usage details.

 ## Compiling and Testing the Contracts